DanielTantsyura/nexus/swift_code/nexus/README.md

   - Detailed user profiles with comprehensive information
   - Edit profile functionality for the current user
   - Responsive loading states with retry mechanisms
+  - Standardized UI components for consistent visual language

 - **Architecture**:
   - MVVM + Coordinator pattern for clean separation of concerns
   - Centralized state management via AppCoordinator
   - Error handling and recovery strategies
   - Persistent login with UserDefaults
+  - Comprehensive documentation for all components

 ## Requirements